Diocese of Richmond: 1820 to 1850

 Pope Gregory XVI named Reverend Richard Whelan as the new bishop of the Diocese of Richmond in 1840.
-Since Kelly's departure, in 1822, the Diocese of Richmond had been vacant.
+Since Kelly's departure in 1822, the diocese had been vacant.
 During that period, Richmond had become a stronghold of the Know-Nothing political party, known for its anti-Catholic bigotry and violence.
 As the diocese only had six priests, Whelan appealed to the Societies for the Propagation of the Faith in Paris, Lyon, France, and Vienna in the Austrian Empire to recruit priests.
 He also established a seminary college outside Richmond, where he resided and taught classes whenever he was in town.
 Whelan also established several parishes, missions and schools.

 In 1848, Whelan petitioned Pope Pius IX to divide the Diocese of Richmond into two dioceses, with the Allegheny Mountains serving as the boundary.
-On July 19, 1850, Pope Pius IX erected the Diocese of Wheeling.
+In 1850, Pope Pius IX erected the Diocese of Wheeling.
 He removed from the Diocese of Richmond all of Virginia west of the Allegheny Mountains and the state of Pennsylvania.
-Pius IX named Whelan bishop of the new diocese and replaced him in Richmond with Reverend John McGill of the Diocese of Bardstown.
+Pius IX named Whelan bishop of the new diocese and replaced him in Richmond with Monsignor John McGill of the Diocese of Bardstown.

 1850 to 1870

-When McGill arrived in Richmond in December 1850, the diocese had 7,000 Catholics, eight priests, and 10 churches.
+When McGill arrived in Richmond in 1850, the diocese had 7,000 Catholics, eight priests, and 10 churches.
 He convened the first diocesan synod in 1855.
 During his tenure, Virginia was devastated by yellow fever and cholera epidemics.
-Pius IX on August 15, 1858, transferred the territory of Alexandria to the Diocese of Richmond.
+Pius IX in 1858, transferred the territory of Alexandria to the Diocese of Richmond.
 The Federal government in 1846 had retroceded the city of Alexandria back to Virginia from the District of Columbia.

 During the American Civil War, Catholics in the Confederate States were unable to purchase Catholic books published in the North.
 To fill the gap, McGill wrote, "The True Church Indicated to the Inquirer" and "Our Faith, the Victory", republished as "The Creed of Catholics".
 He also visited Union Army prisoners of war in the Libby Prison in Richmond, doing what he could to aid them.
 In 1867, McGill brought the Sisters of Charity from Emmitburgh, Maryland, to set up a school in the diocese.
-McGill died in 1872 and Piux IX named James Gibbons, then vicar apostolic of North Carolina, as the new bishop of Richmond.
+McGill died in 1872 and Pius IX named James Gibbons, then vicar apostolic of North Carolina, as the new bishop of Richmond.
 Gibbons stayed in Richmond for five years, at which point Pius IX appointed him coadjutor archbishop of Baltimore.

 The start of the Civil War led to the formation of the state of West Virginia.
-It consisted of the western counties of Virginia, which had seceded from Virginia rather than be part of the breakaway Confederate States of America However, the new state boundary between Virginia and West Virginia did not coincide with the boundary between the Dioceses of Wheeling and Richmond.
+It consisted of the western counties of Virginia, which had seceded from Virginia rather than be part of the breakaway Confederate States of America.
+However, the new state boundary between Virginia and West Virginia did not coincide with the boundary between the Dioceses of Wheeling and Richmond.
 This disparity endured for over a century.
-Pope Pius IX erected the new Diocese of Wilimington on March 3, 1868.
+Pope Pius IX erected the new Diocese of Wilmington in 1868.
 As part of that new diocese, the pope removed two Eastern Shore counties from the Diocese of Richmond.